SAFE with no valuation cap, and a 10% discount rate.

 What if we paid everyone fairly and showed you exactly how much money everyone was making?

-Producers make 50% more with us than they do with other supermarkets.
+Producers make 50% more with Move than they do with other supermarkets.
 Our warehouse workers make twice the federal minimum wage.

 And best of all, we publish the exact supply chain breakdown behind every product we sell, showing our members exactly where their money goes.

-What if a retailer owned every step of its supply chain?
-What if they could trace every hand that a product touched and control every room that that product entered?
-What if you could change the basic structure of a distribution center to be inherently socially
+What if we could trace every hand that a product touched and control every room that that product entered?
+What if you could change the basic structure of a distribution center to be inherently socially distanced?

 We operate our own socially-distanced distribution centers, minutes away from major cities.
 We limit the number of members in the store, work with hyperlocal producers, manufacture in small but frequent batches and only repeat products if our members ask for them.